bsir/cBioPortal-new-study-assistant/README.md

 Similar attributes that are detected in the test study are printed to the screen.
 The prefix "NEW_STUDY_" is added to each attribute in the test study to distinguish those attributes from those already on cBioPortal.
 The text output from the script can be redirected to a file by using "> FILENAME" at the end of the python command.

 Running the script also results in several image files:
+ * report.html - HTML file containing an output report containing the attribute matches and several figures.
  * dendrogram.png - An image showing the dendrogram obtained for similarity detection based on attribute values.
  * n_attribute_distribution.png - An image showing the number of attributes contained in the test study relative to all studies on the cBioPortal.
  * n_common_attribute_distribution.png - An image showing the number of attributes in common with studies on the cBioPortal.